East Tamworth

 East Tamworth has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes to local infrastructure significantly affect an area's performance.
+Changes in local infrastructure significantly affect an area's performance.
 AreaSearch has identified eight projects expected to impact the region.
-Notable ones include Tamworth Regional Skywalk, Carthage Street Rehabilitation, East Tamworth Watermain Replacement, and Calala to CBD Recreational Path.
-The following details those likely most relevant.
+Notable initiatives include Tamworth Regional Skywalk, Carthage Street Rehabilitation, East Tamworth Watermain Replacement, and Calala to CBD Recreational Path.
+The following list details those considered most relevant.

 Professional plan users can use the search below to filter and access additional projects.